Grab your travel journal and write this one word: Pensacola.

 Hands-on Science Fun at the M.E.S.S Hall

-At the M.E.S.S Hall your kids will get to interact with science.
-Your kids will have a blast as they conduct actual experiments learning about science and engineering.
+What's science and playtime without getting your hands dirty?
+At the M.E.S.S Hall, your kids will get to interact with science conducting actual experiments as they learning about science and engineering.

 Feed your students' Passion for Aviation

-Make plans for your kids to immerse themselves in a learning adventure on board the world's largest simulated aircraft carrier.
-Participants will live six days in a them-park style setting surrounded by technology, simulators, and virtual reality games.
+Make plans for your kids to immerse themselves in a learning adventure on board the world's largest simulated aircraft carrier at the National Flight Academy.
+Participants will live six days in a theme-park style setting surrounded by technology, simulators, and virtual reality games.

 Discover the World's Largest Naval Aviation Museum

-Kids young and old will enjoy exploring nearly 350,000 square feet of the rich history of Naval Aviation.
+What kid, or adult, doesn't like climbing into the cockpit of naval history?
+Kids young and old will enjoy exploring nearly 350,000 square feet of the rich history of Naval Aviation at the National Naval Aviation Museum.

 A 19th-century History Lesson